ganesh-pr/Namaste-React/README.md

 useEffect is a hook, provided by React, that can be called after the component is rendered. useEffect takes two params: callback function and dependency array. callback function is called after render.

+L7 - Exploring the Path

+Never write component inside a component i.e. before return statement .
+Because each component will be created on each render.

+Never write useState inside if else.
+React does not like inconsistencies.
+React does not know if the stae will be there always or not.

+Never use useState outside of the functional component.
+This is because useState is a hook provided by React that creates a local state variable inside a functional component.

+HW: Why is CDN a better place to host your images: Faster, caches your images, 100% uptime

+import packages only if it is important and needed.
+Better to code small components.

+We will import packages only if the work is tedious.
+Eg: Formik

+Write a component from scratch.
+Never use the shortcut rafce for better practice.

+Create configuration using createBrowserRouter (recommended router for React). createBrowserRouter is the router config.

+Pass routes to createBrowserRouter {path: <Url>, element: <component name>}. createBrowserRouter takes an array which is a list of objects with the path details.
+If you now type localhost:3000/about, the app will not render the about page because we have not provided the router to our renderer
+Using RouterProvider, provide the appRouter to the app in the root.render root.render(<RouterProvider router={appRouter}>)

+JS runs in sequence.
+So always have the router created after AppLayout.

+Read: Read about all the routers

+react-router-dom is created by Remix and not Meta

+errorElement is another attribute with path and element to show an error component in case the user types in a different route.

+The problem with anchor tag (similar to the one on logo) is it refreshes the whole page

+Single Page Application:
+Our application does not reload.
+It does not make network call when changing the route

+Two types of routing: Client-side routing and SWerver-side routing

+Server-side routing: Get the new route components from server (Old applications)

+Client-side routing: Go to the new route without making network call.
+This is because we have all the components fetched.
+We will use this when we do not want to load anything from the server by making network calls.

+Using anchor tag will reload the whole application.
+Use link to not reload.

+Link will be used by React to track routes.
+Eventually, link will be converted to anchor as browser understands anchor tag only.

+Since we need to always display header and footer, the outlet for rendering needs to be the placeholder between Header and Footer layout in Body component

+So, Header and Footer should not change, only the outlet will change.
+All the children will go into the outlet according to the route.

+children should also include the default route i.e. for Body

+Reconciliation can be observed in browser.
+React Router DOM is taking care of everything during routing

+root div is showing as updated in chrome because the child div is changing

+Outlet is a component

+For dynamic routing, to read the id, we use useParams hook from react-router-dom. path: 'restaurant/:id'

+Image is a default export

+HW: Build a login page using formik

+Create a router using createBrowserRouter.
+Takes array of configuration objects.
+Each config object has path and element.
+Error elemeent is errorElement
+Use RouterProvider to provide the router to the app Component that fills in: Outlet from react-router-dom Children that we make go inside outlet
+Does the sequence of the children matter: No useRouteError hook will get the error information errorElement has the error component
+Read dynamic id using useParams hook
+Having different components will help in Modular, Readable, Maintainable, Reusable and testable At the end of the day, link uses anchor tag

+logging useState returns an array of two items: first with the initial value and second with the call back function